Learning Expectation of Label Distribution for Facial Age and Attractiveness Estimation: Understanding DLDL-v2

 Compared to MR, the training procedure of our DLDL-v2 is more stable because it not only regresses the single value with expectation module but also learns a label distribution.
 Compared to DEX, through introducing label distribution learning module to DLDL-v2, the training instances associated with each class label is significantly increased without actually increasing the number of the total training images, which effectively alleviate the risk of over-fitting.

 For Ranking and DLDL-based methods, we have proved that they are both learning a label distribution from different levels.
 Therefore, they both share the advantages of label distribution learning.
 However, there are three major differences in the network architectural between these methods and our DLDL-v2.
 First, these methods depend heavily on a pre-trained model such as VGGNet or VGGFace with more parameters while DLDL-v2 has a thinner architecture with fewer parameters.
-Therefore, DLDL-v2 has higher efficiency in inference time and storage overhead.
+Therefore, DLDL-v2 has higher efficiency in inference time and lower storage overhead.
 Second, DLDL-v2 effectively avoids the inconsistency between training objective and evaluation metric via introducing the expectation regression module.
 Third, DLDL-v2 is a fully convolutional network, which removes all but the final fully connected layer.
-It is very helpful to understand that how DLDL-v2 makes the final decision.
-In a word, these differences make DLDL-v2 have good performance on accuracy, speed, model size and interpretability.
+It is very helpful to understand that how DLDL-v2 makes the final decision {because of the parameter sharing mechanism between Eq.~\ref{eq:linear} and~\ref{eq:classmap}.} In a word, these differences make DLDL-v2 have good performance on accuracy, speed, model size and interpretability.